tzler/server_side_psych/README.md

 ### A relevant use case: experimental access to a server side database

-Ee demonstrate the utility of server side tools by focusing on a particularly relevant use case: integrating experimental functions with a server side database.
-We provide well commented, extensible code that performs two basic functions. **`Experiment initialization`**: At the begining of each experiment, we query the database and redirect a participant if they've previously participated in the study (implimented using mturk's `workerId`). **`Data collection`**: After each trial, that trial's data is saved to the database.
+We demonstrate the utility of server side tools by focusing on a particularly relevant use case: linking up your client-side experiment with a server side database.

+We provide well commented, extensible code that performs two basic functions. **`Query the database`**: At the begining of each experiment, we query the database, redirect a participant if they've previously participated in the study (implimented using mturk's `workerId`), and perform any other helpful server side operations. **`Data collection`**: After each trial, that trial's data is saved to the database.

 We chose these operations for two reasons: